 10. Zyllvakrynn

-*In 2015, Belgium’s De:Tuned records, home to several releases of like-minded producers from the 1990s, including David Morley, Stasis, B12, Robert Leiner, The Kosmik Kommando, Terrace, Steve Stoll and As One, commissioned an acclaimed mini-remix album of ‘Agraphobia’ featuring Plaid, Ian O’Brien and Terrace, titled Agraphobia Relapse.
+*In 2015, Belgium’s De:Tuned records, home to several releases of like-minded producers from the 1990s, including David Morley, Stasis, B12, Robert Leiner, The Kosmik Kommando, Terrace, Steve Stoll and As One, commissioned an acclaimed mini-remix album of ‘Agraphobia’ featuring Plaid, Ian O’Brien and Terrace, titled Agraphobia Relapse, a fitting title.

 **Still a Tom Middleton favorite, ‘Zyllvakrynn’ won LA Synthesis a place on Global Communication’s Evolution label, where they would pen the electro classic ‘Harmonic Disassembly.’
 Also worth checking out are LA Synthesis’s releases for A13 and Blue Basique.
 They would also co-write music with Middleton for Carl Cox’s Intec Digital.

-***LA Synthesis is still alive and thriving.
-In more recent years, Carl Grant (“AKA Matrix Surfer”) has proceeded, releasing more material, including archived tracks, via his Vortexian Recordings on Bandcamp, new collaborations, live DJ and PA bookings, Soundcloud outputs and radio broadcasts.
-You can follow him at LA Synthesis.
+***LA Synthesis is still alive and kicking.
+In more recent years, Carl Grant (“AKA Matrix Surfer”) has proceeded, releasing more material, including archived tracks, via his Vortexian Recordings on Bandcamp, new collaborations, live DJ and PA bookings, Soundcloud outputs, radio broadcasts, and writings.